MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/office-365-atp.md

 - [Threat investigation and response capabilities](#use-threat-investigation-and-response-capabilities): Use leading-edge tools to investigate, understand, simulate, and prevent threats.

-- [Automated investigation and response capabilities](#save-time-with-automated-investigation-and-response): Save time and effort investigating and mitigating threats.
+- [Automated incident response capabilities](#save-time-with-automated-incident-response): Save time and effort investigating and mitigating threats.

 ## Office 365 ATP Plan 1 and Plan 2